razansu23-meet/Image-Recognition-Lab/README.md

     - Go over the form and make sure nothing is missing.

 5. When the sign up form is submitted:
-    - Create an account using email & password using auth.
+    - Create an account using email & password using auth and saving it in the login_session.
     - Upload the image to the upload folder (copy the required functions from the flask forms with images slides)
     - Create a dictionary with the email, pasword and the image's filename.
     - Save the dictionary by going to the child `Users` then to the `uid` (login_session["user"]["localId"]) and setting the value there.